Charles Russell (1926 - 2020) - Obituary

-Charles A. (Chuck) Russell, 93 died peacefully in his bed at Sunrise of Pikesville Assisted Living in Baltimore Maryland.
+Charles A. (Chuck) Russell, 93 died peacefully in his bed on September 11th at Sunrise of Pikesville Assisted Living in Baltimore Maryland.

 Chuck was born December 6, 1926 in Glenmora, Louisiana to Isaac and Margaret F. Russell, the last of seven children.
 His early education was in a four-room country school.
 He attended three different high schools in three different towns in Louisiana graduating in 1944 at age 17.